 A week in Argentina: gender violence and the media

-The media coverage of the accusations against former President Alberto Fernández continues to remind us that patriarchal practices are still prevalent.
-Without women and diverse groups in decision-making positions in the media and politics, and everywhere else, there is no, and there will never be, equality.
+The media coverage of the allegations against former president Alberto Fernández continues to remind us that patriarchal practices are still prevalent.
+Without women and diverse individuals in decision-making positions in the media, in politics, and everywhere else, there is no equality, nor will there ever be.

 Share

-The news that dominated Argentina's news agenda this week shook us politically, but also in the media.
-We are a media outlet that covers patriarchal and sexist violence, and the events shock us and raise questions that aren't new, and others that are.
+The news that dominated Argentina's agenda this week shook us both politically and in the media.
+As a media outlet that covers patriarchal and sexist violence, these events impact us deeply and raise questions that are both familiar and new.

-Starting on Sunday, increasingly disturbing information began to circulate about acts of gender-based violence suffered by Fabiola Yáñez at the hands of former President Alberto Fernández.
-As if the shock weren't enough, days later, in addition to crucial information, chats and images of Yáñez's face and battered body leaked from a court file circulated.
+Starting on Sunday, increasingly disturbing information began circulating about acts of gender-based violence suffered by Fabiola Yáñez at the hands of former president Alberto Fernández.
+As if the shock weren't enough, days later, crucial details, chats, and images of Yáñez's bruised face and body leaked from a court file were also leaked.

-The law states that it is essential to preserve the integrity, dignity and image of the victim of gender violence in the media (Article 3, paragraph D of Law 26.522/09).
+The law states that it is essential to preserve in the media the integrity, dignity and image of the victim of gender violence (Article 3, section D of Law 26.522/09).

-Distributing these images goes against all journalistic recommendations: "The emphasis of coverage should be on raising awareness and preventing gender-based violence," says the best practices guide from the Public Defender's Office, one of the few organizations standing up for equal communication.
+Disseminating these images goes against all recommendations for journalistic treatment: "The emphasis of the coverage should be on raising awareness and preventing gender violence," says the guide to good practices of the Ombudsman for the Public, one of the few organizations standing up for equal communication.

-Many journalists, especially men, overreacted to their outrage at gender-based violence.
+Many journalists, especially men, overreacted to the outrage against gender-based violence.
 La Nación + and TN constantly talk about the seriousness of the problem, sighing and wincing when they say "feminism," while celebrating the dismantling of gender policies.

-Perhaps they finally understood that gender-based violence is a reality, but they forgot that beyond physical violence, there is symbolic and media violence.
-And that's what they fuel every time they reproduce violent images, obtained from secretly filed files or leaked intelligence services.
-Why are certain images of dubious origin superimposed over everything else and over any journalistic process?
+Perhaps they finally understood that gender-based violence is a reality, but they overlooked the fact that, in addition to physical violence, there is also symbolic and media violence.
+And that is what they perpetuate every time they reproduce violent images obtained from sealed case files or intelligence leaks.
+Why are certain images of dubious origin superimposed over everything else and over any journalistic procedure?

-Nancy Pazos on C5N asked for these sensational images to be taken down.
-They're still there, everywhere, with Infobae and La Nación boasting about having aired a particular photo or video, the scoops based on the patriarchal logic of turning an atrocious act into a capital one.
-What interests lie behind this?
-Perhaps journalism isn't the one to reveal this.
+Nancy Pazos on C5N asked for those sensationalist images to be taken down.
+They're still there, everywhere, with Infobae and La Nación boasting about having been the ones to broadcast the photo or video, breaking the story with the patriarchal logic of turning an atrocious event into capital.
+What interests are behind this?
+Perhaps journalism won't be the one to uncover the truth.

 Media violence

-These days, the names of other women linked to the former president, as well as a video featuring one of them, have also circulated.
-That woman was on the front page of Clarín on Friday, along with the headlines about the abuser.
-The fact that many media outlets continue to upload leaked videos, blaming a woman with a highly asymmetrical position of power, exposing her, stigmatizing her, and attacking her dignity, is also media and symbolic violence.
+In recent days, the names of other women linked to the former president have also circulated, along with a video featuring one of them.
+That woman was on the front page of Clarín on Friday, alongside headlines labeling him a wife-beater.
+The fact that many media outlets continue to publish leaked videos, blaming a woman in a position of significant power imbalance, exposing her, stigmatizing her, and attacking her dignity, is also a form of media and symbolic violence.

-Tiempo Argentino was one of the few outlets that didn't jump on the sensational wave, and at the urging of gender editor Maby Sosa—one of the few places where that figure is prevalent—the team decided not to reproduce the images or the video.
+Tiempo Argentino was one of the few media outlets that did not jump on the sensationalist bandwagon and where, at the urging of gender editor Maby Sosa - one of the few places where that figure is prevalent - the team decided not to reproduce the images or the video.

-That today we are all talking about gender violence as a problem that transcends the private sphere and is political is, strange as it may sound, a step forward, thanks to the persistence of the feminist movements they laugh at.
-We don't miss three stops; we fall short.
+The fact that we are all talking about gender violence today as a problem that transcends the private sphere and becomes political is, however strange it may sound, a step forward thanks to the persistence of the feminist movements that are ridiculed.
+We haven't just missed the mark; we've fallen short.
 Media coverage continues to remind us that patriarchal practices are more prevalent than ever.
-Without women and diverse groups in decision-making positions in the media and politics, and everywhere else, there is no equality, and there will never be.
+Without women and diverse individuals in decision-making positions in the media, in politics, and everywhere else, there is no equality, nor will there ever be.

 The carrion

-As a strategy to seize power, the libertarian government turned feminism, diversity, and the fight for human rights into its main enemies, and its army of trolls has used these news stories as a way to reinforce their attacks.
-They conflate the womanizing, abusive Alberto Fernández with the historical struggles of the feminist movement.
-The mainstream media, in addition to indulging in the worst morbidity, are celebrating the former president's double standards in the same week that representatives from the La Libertad Avanza party visited repressors and referred to them as political prisoners and "ex-combatants."
-Everything is mixed together, and thus, everything can be justified.
+As a strategy to seize power, the libertarian government has turned feminism, diversity, and the fight for human rights into its main enemies, and its army of trolls has used this news to reinforce its attacks.
+The image of Alberto Fernández as a womanizer and abuser is conflated with the historical struggles of the feminist movement.
+The mainstream media, besides indulging in sensationalism, are making a spectacle of the former president's double standards in the same week that members of the La Libertad Avanza party visited repressors and referred to them as political prisoners and "ex-combatants."
+Everything is mixed together, and thus, everything becomes plausible and justifiable.

-From panel discussions and social media—which supposedly reproduce the "common sense" of the "people"—things are said like, "Do you see that in the end, feminism and the fight for human rights was all a scam?"
-The same old story is repeated: "with my taxes," "with ours," and thus the closure of the National Institute of Statistics (INADI) (the decree was published this week), the closure of programs for women and diversity, the silencing of public media, the dismantling of culture are justified, and, of course, unemployment, inflation, hunger, and the plundering of the country are covered up.
-Hours before Yañez's accusations and the leaked photos and chats, the data that 54.9% of people in Argentina live below the poverty line had been published.
-It's impossible not to link the horror of violence with political and media opportunism.
+From panel discussions and social media—which supposedly reflect the “common sense” of “the people”—things are said like, “See, in the end, feminism and the fight for human rights were all just a racket?”
+The same old refrain is repeated: “with my taxes,” “with ours,” and this is how the closure of INADI (the decree was published this week), the elimination of programs for women and LGBTQ+ people, the silencing of public media, the dismantling of culture, and, of course, the cover-up of unemployment, inflation, hunger, and the plundering of the country are covered up.
+Hours before Yañez's accusations and the leaked photos and chats, it was reported that 54.9% of people in Argentina live below the poverty line.
+It's impossible not to connect the horror of the violence with political and media opportunism.
 The end and the means.

-One of our articles of the week explains, in the context of the Olympics and the misgendering of Imane Khelif, how hate campaigns and gender misinformation work .
-Mexican journalist Danielle Cruz explains how false and/or misleading data camouflage the strategies of the new right, which target women and people of color.
-Behind clickbait came ragebait: overacting outrage to increase traffic, to the detriment of content quality.
-Ragebait exploits prejudice and discrimination to encourage engagement.
+One of our articles this week, in the context of the Olympics and the misgendering of Imane Khelif, explains how hate campaigns and gender disinformation operate .
+Mexican journalist Danielle Cruz explains how the strategies of the new right, targeting women and LGBTQ+ people, are camouflaged behind false, confusing, or malicious data.
+Following clickbait came ragebait: exaggerating outrage to increase traffic at the expense of content quality.
+Ragebait exploits prejudice and discrimination to encourage interaction.
 Sound familiar?

 SUPPORT US